Beth Potter

-Beth Potter (born 27 December 1991) is a Scottish long-distance runner and triathlete competing internationally for Great Britain, and for Scotland at the Commonwealth Games.
+Beth Potter (born 27 December 1991) is a Scottish triathlete and long distance runner.
 She competed for Great Britain in athletics at the 2016 Summer Olympics in Rio de Janeiro.
 In 2019 she won the gold medal at the European Triathlon Championships in Weert, Netherlands.
 In 2022, she won individual bronze at the 2022 World Triathlon Sprint Championships, and silver with Team Great Britain in the World Triathlon Mixed Relay Championships.
+In 2023, she won the Elite championship in the World Triathlon Championship Series, becoming the sixth British women's world champion.

 Potter also competes in Super League Triathlon.
 She won the Super League Triathlon Arena Games, London 2021, and was second at the Rotterdam event.
 In 2022 Potter became the first Esports Triathlon World Champion, by winning the 2022 Arena Games Triathlon series.
+Potter won a bronze medal at the 2024 Summer Olympics in Paris in the individual triathlon.

 Early life

 Potter was born in Scotland and grew up in Bearsden, where she ran for Victoria Park Glasgow.
 Her father, Alex, is also a competitive runner and her sister, Sarah, is a running coach.
 At a young age Potter was a competitive swimmer.
 She attended Loughborough University.
-Potter moved to London for postgraduate training at Saint Mary's University.
+Potter moved to London for postgraduate training at St Mary's University, Twickenham and trained as part of the Endurance Performance Centre there through Rio 2016.